navaro/qoraal-tictactoe/README.md

 4. If building locally you can access the web interface at http://127.0.0.1:8080 (or use your build machine’s IP if running remotely).

 That’s it. 🚀

+On system startup, the Tic-Tac AI initializes with a model trained over 200,000 iterations.
+The initial model parameters were precomputed and stored to ensure immediate availability at launch.

+:bulb: Tip: You can retrain your AI using the console command `tictactrain x`, where `x` is the number of iterations you want to train it for.

+So dive in and experience how structured state machines can transform your approach to rendering, interactivity, and even game logic!